 - "The internet," where you can collect traffic from a range of known public IP addresses such as 184.108.40.206/7.

 You can add a custom device to a dashboard chart as a metric source to easily monitor traffic on the device.
 A custom device can also be selected as a metric source for triggers and alerts.

 A custom device only counts as a single device towards your licensed device limit, which is helpful for keeping device counts low.
 But it's important to note that custom devices affect system performance if they are not configured properly.

 This walkthrough shows you how to create a custom device and monitor remote office traffic by completing the following steps:

-You must have access to an ExtraHop Discover appliance, and you must have a user account with personal, limited, or full write privileges to create a dashboard.
+You must have a user account with full system or full write privileges.

 Here are some guidelines about configuring custom devices: